 Picture the germiest place in your house.
 Most people will automatically assume it’s their bathroom.
-Others may think of kitchen countertops or entryways that rightfully deserve the name “mudroom.”
+Others may think of kitchen countertops or entryways that rightfully deserve the name “mudroom,” not to mention these 9 other places germs hide around your home.
 But for all you pet owners, you’re probably overlooking one of the biggest germ culprits in your home: pet food bowls.

 A study done by NSF International examined 30 everyday items from 22 different households, and pet food dishes ranked 4th in the final list of germ hot spots.
 The top three were kitchen sponge/dish rag, kitchen sink, and toothbrush holder.